 The Danish Diabetes Association

 The Danish Diabetes Association has supported diabetics in Denmark since 1940.
 We have app.
-90.000 members and are one of the largest Associations of Patients in Denmark, headed by Chairman of Board Truels Schueltz and the CEO.
+90.000 members and are one of the largest Associations of Patients in Denmark, headed by Chairman of Board Jørgen Andersen and the CEO.
 Since 1992 His Royal Highness, Prince Joachim has been protector of our organization.

 Our organization was founded by the Vice Mayor of Odense, Niels Jørgensen and merchant Axel Nielsen on the 12th of December 1940.
-During this time 2nd World War was raging, and Denmark was occupied by the Germans.
-In spite of this, local communities were established all over Denmark, and our organization was immediately met by great sympathy and understanding.
+During this time 2nd World War was raging and Denmark was occupied by the Germans.
+In spite of these circumstances, local branches were established all over Denmark, and our organization was immediately met with great sympathy and understanding.

 Since the early days we have steadily grown bigger.
 From only 72 members at the beginning, our organization grew to 1,314 members at the first meeting of delegates in September 1942, and up until today, we have seen a constant increase of members in our organization.